Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 Everything is in order, our element has 3 options, and therefore `MaxContainers=0x03`.

-If you look at the options IFR code you could see that the options are encoded with the same opcode `EFI_IFR_ONE_OF_OPTION` that was used in `oneof` element.
+If you look at the options IFR code you could see that the options are encoded with the same opcode `EFI_IFR_ONE_OF_OPTION` that was used in the `oneof` element.

-Therefore the principle is the same.
+Here the principle is the same.
 If you encode our data as `UINT16` instead of `UINT8`
 ```
 UINT16 OrderedListValue[3];
 ```